Welcome to Phishing 102!

 What are the different types of Phishing?
 While there are a number of techniques, here are the most common and troubling ones:

 This is the most common form of phishing in which the same email is sent to millions of users.
 The mail aim of such emails is to elicit sensitive information that can be used for identity theft or other illegal activities or, offer big rewards in exchange of small payments.

 Prevention: If you see an email that seems too good to be true, simply mark the email as spam.
 Also make sure to never click on any links nor respond to the sender.
 This will teach your email system to automatically move such emails to the spam folder for next time.

 2. Spear Phishing

 This is a more targeted approach to email phishing.
 The cybercriminals research their targets, usually a company or institution, and send targeted emails to specific individuals.
 The emails are personalized and appear to come from a senior management or from IT/Finance department and carry a sense of urgency.
 This increases the likelihood of the users falling into the trap.

 Prevention: We talked about the above two in our previous blog here, where we list the ways to identify spear phishing emails as well as remedial steps.
 In essence, proceed with caution when faced with urgent requests for cash and/or sensitive information.
 You’ll want to mark the message as spam; never click on links nor respond to senders.

 3. Web Based Delivery

-Prevention: A multi layered security system is your best defence against such attacks.
+Prevention: A multi layered security system is your best defense against such attacks.
 Do not worry, it is not as complicated as it sounds.
 A multi layered security consists of an OTP (one-time password) in combination with a memorized password.
-We recommend using a password manager such as LastPass since memorizing passwords for all your business, personal, and social apps can be rather taxing on your memory.
+We recommend using a password manager such as LastPass with Google Authenticator since memorizing passwords for all your business, personal, and social apps can be rather taxing on your memory.
 The 2FA/T-FA (two factor authentication) is a great tool that provides this layered security.
-We recommend Google Authenticator.

 4. Link Manipulation